aluis-rcastro/AI2_ANDROID_SSH_CLIENT_EXTENSION/README.md

 4 ) Get result either:

-4.1 ) ...from within "NewIncomingMessage" event, argument "data" contains current text line, indded the last one.
+4.1 ) ...from within "NewIncomingMessage" event, argument "msgIn" contains current text line, indded the last one.

 4.1 ) ...by reading "GetReceivedMessage" variable; it is assyncronously updated (intermediary values are superseded)